Congo looks to insect farming in fight against hunger

 The average household in the capital Kinshasa consumes about 300 grams of caterpillar a week, according to a U.N. study but insect supplies can be seasonal and are generally more expensive than other types of food.

-In Kinshasa a kilogram of crickets costs about $50, more than twice the price of beef.
+In Kinshasa a kilogramme of crickets costs about $50, more than twice the price of beef.

 The project, due to begin in October, will train two hundred people - most of them women - in western Congo to cultivate caterpillars and crickets.
 Laurent Kikeba, who oversees the project for the FAO, said it would be the first of its kind in the world.

-A national center to promote insect harvesting will be launched and the FAO will work with the government to craft legal norms to regulate the sector.
+A national centre to promote insect harvesting will be launched and the FAO will work with the government to craft legal norms to regulate the sector.

 IDEAL FOOD